bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 The details are slightly different by device:

-- Ledger store stores the registration receipt returned by the Ledger app (`policyId` and `policyHmac`).
-Keep it with your wallet record.
-Without it, the app cannot reuse that registered Ledger policy without registering again.
+- Ledger store records the policy ID and HMAC returned by the Ledger app.
+The HMAC is required to reuse a non-standard policy.
+The policy ID is useful metadata but can be rebuilt from the policy itself.
 - BitBox store stores the app-side policy mapping.
 BitBox registration returns no id or HMAC.
 The device can tell whether one exact script config is already registered, but it does not give this library a list of wallet policies to